Select Page

 Minimum wages

-Minimum wages are laid down in state (WA) and federal legislation and awards and must be complied with.
+Minimum wages are set by legislation and awards and must be complied with.

 Federal awards

 The federal Pastoral Award 2020 applies to all national system employers in the dairy industry.
-This award creates 5 separate classifications for dairy farm employees with different rates of pay for each classification which reflect the experience and skills of employees:
+This award creates 6 separate classifications for dairy farm employees with different rates of pay for each classification which reflect the experience and skills of employees.

 Matching job categories to the Pastoral Award 2020 employee classifications